University of Southern California: University library system

-Rankings
+Rankings and reputation

-USC was ranked 22nd in U.S. News & World Reports 2020 annual ranking of national universities.
+USC was ranked 27th in U.S. News & World Reports 2025 annual ranking of national universities.
 In the Niche Best Colleges rankings, USC ranked 19th overall for 2020 based on academics and quality of student life.
 USC is ranked 32nd among national universities in the U.S. and 55th in the world by the Academic Ranking of World Universities, and 13th (tied with seven other universities) among national universities by The Center for Measuring University Performance.
-In 2015, USA Today ranked USC 22nd overall for American universities based on data from College Factual.
-Among top 25 universities, USC was ranked by U.S. News & World Report as having the 4th most economically diverse student body.
-Reuters ranked USC as the 14th most innovative university in the world in 2015, as measured by the university's global commercial impact and patents granted.
-USC was ranked 15th overall in the 2016 inaugural Wall Street Journal/Times Higher Education ranking of U.S. colleges.